-The Tribunal receives three types of cases:
+The Tribunal receives four types of cases:

-- A Notice of Appeal is an appeal to the Tribunal against a determination made by a Committee. - A Charge is a charge of misconduct against a licensee referred to the Tribunal by a Committee.
+- An appeal against a determination made by a Committee. - A charge of misconduct against a licensee referred by a Committee. - An application to review a determination made by the Registrar. - A referral from a Committee as to whether to make a compensation order.